-Playa Panama, Costa Rica is a beach on the Guanacaste coast that offers another beautiful and tranquil environment.
+Playa Panama, Costa Rica is a beach on the Guanacaste coast that offers a beautiful and tranquil environment.
 It is located in the southern part of Bahía Culebra with peaceful waters and a very laid back atmosphere.
-Since this beach doesn’t have a town center or downtown, it’s very quiet and you won’t ever have to deal with crowds or have trouble finding a spot for yourself.
+Since this beach doesn’t have a town center or downtown, it’s very quiet.
+You won’t ever have to deal with crowds at the beach!

-Although many developments have popped up around this area in the past decade, the serenity and pristine conditions of the beach has not changed.
+Although many developments have popped up, the serenity and pristine beach has not changed.
 The abundance of trees, crystal blue waters and ideal swimming conditions make this place a top choice for families and for those who are looking to spend some well needed relaxation time.

 Location and Directions

-There are buses between the airport and Panama 3 times a day.
+There are buses between the Liberia International Airport and Panama 3 times a day.
 A private shuttle for 1-4 people from LIR airport to Panama costs around $50 USD.
 An official airport taxi may be around $55 USD or so.

 Panama doesn’t have a downtown or city center so if you need to go to the bank or a big supermarket, you will need to go to Playas del Coco.
 The easiest way to get around this area is with a car since there is only one bus that goes throughout Panama, Hermosa and Coco and it doesn’t go often.
 You can ask your hotel to call you a taxi too.
-It will be around $15 one way so we recommend renting a car in Costa Rica if you plan to stay in Panama as your home base for your trip.
+It will be around $15 USD one way.

 If you’re only staying for a couple nights, shared shuttles do go to Panama beach and you can also book private shuttles.
 Tour companies will pick up at Panama beach.

 Panama beach has such immaculate conditions with low tides and small waves it makes you feel like you are bathing in a big natural pool.
-With grey sands, bright blue waters and many different types of trees around, it gives visitors the ultimate feeling of peace and being surrounded by nature.
+With dark sand, blue waters and forest, it gives visitors the ultimate feeling of peace and being surrounded by nature.

-It can get a bit boring for solo travelers however, so I don’t recommend staying in Panama if you’re a young solo traveler looking to meet other people and have a fun nightlife.
+It can get a bit boring for solo travelers however, so I don’t recommend staying in Panama if you’re a solo traveler looking to meet other people.
 It is better to stay in Coco downtown where you are close to everything.